SRRL BY-LAWS Amended 3/15/22

 REQUIREMENTS TO BECOME A CIRCUIT RACE

-- Race must be in existence for at least TWO years with no less than one year being on the Recommended Race list.
+- Race must be in existence for at least TWO years.

 - Race must show stability in participation with potential for growth.